 At Lowell High School, Drama teacher Micah Klatt (far right) will enhance student productions by allowing them to learn the art of special effects makeup, including old age makeup, creature/animal makeup and more.
 This will not only benefit the production participants, it will also enrich the experience of all audience members at their shows.
-Music
+Music ning band and choir members in sharp looking uniforms look for DNA markers.
+(See Alvin and Toni at left.

 Also at the high school, Science teacher, Toni Beckett, will be purchasing a minicentrifuge.
-This will allow microbiology students to take samples, spin them down to isolate their true sample and then run various tests such as electrophoresis gels to look for DNA markers.
-(See Alvin and Toni at left.

-Second grade students at Mt.
-View Academy charter school will be enhancing their character education curriculum through actions as part of the #Capture Kindness Challenge.
+This will allow microbiology students to take samples, spin them down to isolate their true sample and then run various tests such as electrophoresis gels to school will be enhancing their character education curriculum through actions as part of the #Capture Kindness Challenge.
 Materials and supplies will be purchased that will allow students to take part in the activity that goes along with the weekly Kindness Mission such as blessing a local family with a meal, treats and cards for teachers, making dog toys for the animal shelter and more.